Customer Loyalty in Six Simple Steps

 Follow these six simple steps to get your loyalty and retention program off the ground and running, and converting fickle shoppers into brand loyalists that maximize your customer retention rates.

 Only 30% of consumers say their satisfied with their loyalty program’s website experience.
 (Bond)

 More than ever customers care about what’s behind the product.
 They want to know what a company believes.
 They care about the social ethic and Fair Trade sourcing of a Starbucks, or the philanthropic mission of TOMS Shoes.
 Make your mission a central theme of your loyalty program, whether it is giving customers the opportunity to donate loyalty points to philanthropy or simply driving home the company mission with each loyalty reward.

 Give it Personality

-Loyalty programs have been set free by software.
-They no longer have to be confined to a lifeless punch card; they can live in the limitless, animated digital world.
+Brands that use the principles of one-to-one marketing to deliver outstanding individual customer experiences see a 20% lift in business value, according to Gartner.
 Use the digital space to give your program personality.
 Whether it is color, characters, witty writing or humor, you should never be afraid to have fun and be entertaining.
 Let your personality shine and your customers will thank you for taking a lifeless loyalty experience and making it lighthearted and engaging.

 Reward More Than Purchases

 There are many things that brands want from customers.
 Typically repeat purchases get put at the top of the list.
 But powerful actions that spread a brand’s message can be equally as valuable.
-Reward customers who share your content on social media, spread the word to friends and family and become ambassadors of your brand just like you would a repeat customers.
+Reward customers who share your content on social media amplify your message to a new audience.
 Loyalty programs need to expand to other powerful consumer actions by looking beyond simple sales.